dratasich/pi-alarm-system/README.md

 Start alarm_system.py to capture images when motion is detected (via external motion sensor connected to a GPIO pin).
 Video is recorded in a circular buffer and saved too when motion is detected.
-Furthermore a network stream is provided on a defined port.
+Furthermore a network stream (mjpg) is provided on port 8080.

 ### TODOs

 - [X] read from GPIO if motion sensor detects a movement
 - [X] trigger picamera to record a picture and video when motion is detected
-- [ ] provide interface for live stream (reconnect should be possible)
+- [X] provide interface for live stream (via mjpg streamer)
+- [ ] capture images for mjpg streamer

 ## Network stream only